 - Our courses help students explore questions of ultimate concern and the many responses to these questions found in the Christian tradition and other religious traditions.

 - We give special attention in our courses to the theological dimensions of contemporary questions and issues.

-- Resources available to students include the largest men's and women's Benedictine monasteries in the country, outstanding library holdings in theology, Collegeville Institute for Ecumenical & Cultural Research, Jay Phillips Center for Interfaith Learning, Koch Chair in Catholic Thought and Culture, Youth in Theology/Ministry Institute, and two programs on the theological exploration of vocation.
+- Along with the Saint John's School of Theology, resources available to students include Saint Benedict's Monastery, Saint John's Abbey, Benedictine Institute of Saint John's, Collegeville Institute for Ecumenical and Cultural Research, Jay Phillips Center for Interfaith Learning, Koch Chair in Catholic Thought and Culture, and Youth in Theology and Ministry.